CMPSC350-Computational-Narrative-F2024/prompt8-code-narrative-Danniyb/writing/prompt_journal.md

 ## 2. Prompting Strategy

-TODO: What was your strategy with prompting.
-What worked and what didn't work?
-Did you employ a specific prompting technique (zero-, few-, many-shot, chaining, chain of thought, meta prompting)?

 I tired to implment a zero-shot prompt when implementing this I used a meta-prompting to continues prompt and describe the project at hand. the first prompt was the prompt above I ended up adding more details to insure i was getting a desired output here is what I add to the exist prompt